Today in military history: Battle of the Somme

 French artillery attacked German guns and U.S. General John J. Pershing sent American forces to relieve the beleaguered troops in the first major deployment of American forces in the war.

-By the time the Somme offensive ended on April 4, the Germans had suffered 239,000 casualties and the British suffered 177,739, making the 40-mile advancement a hard-won achievement for Germany.
+By the time the Battle of the Somme offensive ended on April 4, the Germans had suffered 239,000 casualties and the British suffered 177,739, making the 40-mile advancement a hard-won achievement for Germany.

 Featured Image: Photograph of British 60 pounder Mk I Gun being towed at speed - note blurred wheels, cloud of dust, trotting horses, anxious appearance of crew.
 The steel traction engine wheels identify this as a Mk II carriage.
 The caption in "Kaiserschlacht 1918" by Randal Gray correctly describes this scene as occurring during the British retreat forced by the German attack on the Somme of March 1918.
 The gun is incorrectly described as a Mk II in the book.
 The caption in "The Times History of the War" 1919 incorrectly described the scene as "British Guns Going Forward."